 Damage happens again, FAST!

-Engineered pallet rack repair kits are the right choice when damage is localized in the bottom 8 to 12 feet of an upright, which covers more than 85% of forklift impact damage.
+In most warehouse situations, engineered rack repair is a better option than rack replacement because it reduces downtime, avoids unloading inventory, restores load capacity, and protects against future forklift impacts.
+It is especially the right choice when damage is localized in the bottom 8 to 12 feet of an upright, which covers most impact damage.
 OEM upright replacement is appropriate when damage extends high up the frame, affects too many structural members, or has warped the frame's geometry.
-Both options restore original load capacity.
-But engineered repair kits install in under an hour, and add impact protection, OEM replacement do not.
+Both options restore original load capacity, but engineered repair kits install in under an hour, and add impact protection; OEM replacement does not.

 An engineered rack repair kit is a custom-built solution that replaces only the damaged section of an upright, restoring its original load capacity without removing the entire frame.